eth-events/readthedocs/index.rst

-.. eth.events documentation master file, created by sphinx-quickstart on Wed May 30 15:50:23 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to eth.events's documentation!
+Welcome to anyblock.tools's documentation!
 ======================================

-eth.events is a hosted Ethereum API providing sophisticated support to search, filter and aggregate events from multiple Ethereum based blockchains.
+Anyblock.tools is a hosted Ethereum API providing sophisticated support to search, filter and aggregate events from multiple Ethereum based blockchains.
 It is based on Elasticsearch and PostgreSQL.

-Constructing a query and understanding what the eth.events server returns is the most important skill you need in order to get started with eth.events.
+Constructing a query and understanding what the anyblock.tools server returns is the most important skill you need in order to get started with anyblock.tools.

-If you are new to **ElasticSearch** and / or the **eth.events API**, you first should:
+If you are new to **ElasticSearch** and / or the **anyblock.tools API**, you first should:

 - Inform yourself about the :doc:`authorization <api/authorization/index>` methods
 - Read our :doc:`elastic developer tutorial <elastic/tutorials/query>`